 The secret to the best shredded beef is to cook it low and slow.
-We use our oven for this, but you can just as easily use a slow cooker.
-Check the notes section in the recipe below for our tips.
+We use our oven, but you can use a slow cooker.
+Check the notes section in the recipe below for my tips on cooking the beef in your slow cooker.
+I love serving this super tender beef in tortillas for shredded beef tacos, but you can skip the tortillas and serve with rice, in burritos, or over salad.

-4 to 5 pounds boneless beef chuck, pork shoulder or lamb shoulder
+4 to 5 pounds boneless beef chuck, trimmed of excess fat

 4 cloves garlic, smashed